es1024/python-staged-programming/README.md

 Results and Evaluation
 ================
+######Brainfuck Example

+######Simple Image Processing DSL Example

 Conclusion
 ================
 The natural next step for this project would be to extend the language to additional features, such as allowing for more complicated scoping rules, creating objects, and additional structures.
+In order to gauge performance of Scale, we would also measure speed of implementations in Scale against benchmarks in C and Python, along with implementing a more complicated DSL in Scale.
+We hope that the initially developed version of Scale is not only extended to be more practically useful for users, but also can serve as a baseline or inspiration for further work in developing DSLs and tools for developing DSLs in Python.